 Procedure to Apply:

-Submit a resume and application to the Center for Global Engagement, Building 2A, Room 206 or by email to: firstname.lastname@example.org by Wednesday, May 11th at 4:00 p.m.
-A review of applicants and interviews will take place the week of May 16th, with decisions made around May 23.
+Submit a resume and application to the Center for Global Engagement, Building 2A, Room 206 or by email to: email@example.com by Monday, April 16, 2018 at 4:00 p.m.
+A review of applicants and interviews will take place the last week of April/first week of May, with decisions made around May 11th.